 ---|

-- Best for: college, office, school |
+โ Best for: college, office, school |

-- Affordable |
+โ Affordable |

-- Lightweight |
+โ Lightweight |

-- Can be carried by a shoulder strap |
+โ Can be carried by a shoulder strap |

-- Less comfortable than regular backpacks |
+โ Less comfortable than regular backpacks |

-Messenger backpacks aren’t as spacious and comfortable compared to regular backpacks.
-The shoulder straps and back panels usually aren’t padded, and the bag itself is thinner because a large messenger bag wouldn’t look good.
+Messenger backpacksย arenโt as spacious and comfortable compared to regular backpacks.
+The shoulder straps and back panels usually arenโt padded, and the bag itself is thinner because a large messenger bag wouldnโt look stylish.
+Theyโre great for everyday use in the office because most will come with enough smaller pockets for organization, and the bag will retain its shape when empty or half-full.

 Frequently Asked Questions About Different Types of Backpacks

-What’s the Difference Between a Rucksack, a Backpack, and a Knapsack?
+Whatโs the Difference Between a Rucksack, a Backpack, and a Knapsack?

 Which Are the Best Backpack Brands?

-Although there are a lot of good backpack brands, only a few stand out between the crowds.
+Although there are a lot of good backpack brands, only a few stand out among the crowds.
 Osprey, Noth Face, Patagonia, Rei, Marmot, Eagle Creek, Herschel, SwissGear, Dakine, Burton, High Sierra, Fjallraven, and Quicksilver all make really solid backpacks.
-That said, each of these brands specializes in different types of backpacks at various price points, so you really have to do some research to find out which brand is right for you.
+That said, each of these brands specializes in different backpacks at various price points, so you really have to do some research to find out which brand is right for you.

-Read Next: 16 Best Luggage Brands in 2021 Compared
+Read Next: 15 Best Luggage Brands in 2022 Compared

 Which Backpack Types Are the Best for Your Back?

-But really, you can’t single out a specific backpack type that’s better for your back, because it really depends on the model itself.
-Aside from the internal frame, there are a lot of other important factors that determine how good the backpack is for your back.
+If youโre looking for a hiking/trekking backpack and you have back problems, you should definitely get a backpack with a built-in frame.
+These are much better for your back compared to regular, frameless backpacks.
+Itโs impossible to single out a specific backpack type thatโs better for your back because it really depends on the model itself.
+Aside from the internal frame, there are a plethora of other essential factors that determine how good the backpack is for your back.

 Other factors that you should look out for are: